 2. You Need to Be a People’s Person

 You can only be a good salesperson if you are good at dealing with people and listening to them.
 Harvard Business Review regards empathy as a crucial characteristic of a good salesperson.

 An empathetic person is better able to interpret customers’ reactions and adjust sales pitch accordingly.

-3. You will have to deal with rejections – and a lot of them!
+3. You Need to Deal with Rejections – And a lot of Them!

-Regardless of how the economy is performing, sales jobs are always in demand because they drives business.
+Regardless of how the economy is performing, sales position are always in demand because they drive business.
 So even if there is a recession, companies need to sell their products and for that they need people.
-Also, since turnover rate of sales jobs is typically higher, there is always demand for sales people.
+Also, since the turnover rate of sales jobs is typically higher, there is always a demand for salespeople.
 Plus, once you develop sales skills, you can easily switch industries.

-Working hours may be long.
-However, they do come with a lot benefits.
-Apart from high salaries and fat commissions that sales people get, they are also entitled to other compensations such as a company car, cell phone and fuel compensation.
+There may be long working hours.
+However, they do come with a lot of benefits.
+Apart from high salaries and fat commissions that salespeople get, they are also entitled to other compensations such as a company car, cell phone and fuel compensation.